artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 Wherein we now have interfaces for our arguments and the return value of the function.
 This means better error message from Flow, and better auto-complete in your editor.

 ### TypeScript

+TypeScript is a typed language that compiles JavaScript by Microsoft.
+It's awesome, it has all of the advantages that I talked about with Flow and a lot more.
+With TypeScript you can get a much more consistent build environment (you are not picking and choosing different features of ES6) as Microsoft implement all of it into TypeScript.

+We opted to go for JS + Flow for Artsy's React Native mainly because we could incrementally add types, and you can find a lot more examples of JavaScript on the internet.
+It also is the way in which React Native is built, so you get the ecosystem advantage.

+That said, if we start a new React Native from scratch project, I would pitch that we should use TypeScript after my experiences with [making PRs][inline-mac] to VS Code.
+TypeScript feels more comprehensive, I got better error messages and VS Code is very well optimised for working in TypeScript projects.

 ### Typings/Flow-Typed

 Shockingly, not all JavaScript [modules](#modules) ship with a typed interface for others.
 This makes it a pain to work with any code outside your perfectly crafted/typed codebase.
 This isn't optimal, especially in JavaScript where you rely on so many external libraries.